tidyverse/dplyr/cran-comments.md

   This is all compiled code in the libs/ directory.

-This release contains a number of fixes for problems spotted by UBSAN and valgrind.
-Some problems are still flagged, but to the best of our knowledge are coming from Rcpp.
-We have submitted patches upstream and they will be fixed in the next release of Rcpp.

 ## Downstream dependencies

-I ran `R CMD check` on all 43 reverse dependencies (https://github.com/hadley/dplyr/tree/master/revdep/summary.md).
+I ran `R CMD check` on all 85 reverse dependencies (https://github.com/hadley/dplyr/tree/master/revdep/summary.md).
+Two issues appear to be related to dplyr:

+* ggvis
+* rplexos